 Getting enough good quality sleep is one of the biggest challenges we face in the modern environment.
 Busy schedules, excessive screen time and high levels of stress mean that many of us have problems with insomnia and other issues that prevent us from sleeping well.

-However, experts have found that there’s one surprising thing we can all do to help combat our sleeping problems and not only is it easy, it almost sounds too good to be true.
-Yes, according to Dr Clare Morrison of Medexpress, eating carbs before bed can help us get a good night’s sleep.
+However, experts found that there’s one surprising thing we can all do to help combat our sleeping problems and not only is it easy, it almost sounds too good to be true.
+Dr Clare Morrison of Medexpress said eating carbs before bed could help us get a good night’s sleep.

 ‘Whilst a high protein, low carb, diet is good for maintaining a healthy weight and sustained energy levels, the opposite approach is best at bedtime.
-It’s important not to go to bed hungry, but don’t eat protein late at night, as it stimulates the brain,’ Dr Clare explains to you.co.uk.
+It’s important not to go to bed hungry, but don’t eat protein late at night, as it stimulates the brain,’ Dr Clare explained to YOU back in 2019.

 ‘Refined carbs, such as white flour and sugar, should be limited during the day, as they stimulate the production of insulin.
 In excess, this triggers a host of undesirable metabolic changes, including weight gain.